windhsfinn/visualbasic/README.md

 => It is possible to switch between RC4 (False) and Spritz (True) with the blSpritz switch.

 => With the RC4_Crypt_test() it is shown that with the same settings a plaintext can be encrypted and decrypted again.
+For this the Spritz algorithm was used and  bytW / w = 99 was set (according to Bruce Schneier this can be any odd number between 1 and 255).